 8. Liability and fines

-Administrative and criminal liability is provided for violations of the permit issuance and approval procedure.
+Administrative and criminal liability is provided for violations.
+Fine amounts are current as of April 2026.

 ViolationFine for officialsFine for legal entities